Sign up to our Newsletter

 Arizona State University Law School Requirements

-ASU Law seeks to enroll a dynamic group of individuals who will thrive in and contribute to an engaging learning environment.
-The admissions committee makes decisions based on various factors that extend beyond an applicant’s academics.
-Here is the complete application checklist for ASU Law School:
+ASU Law’s admissions committee makes decisions based on various factors that extend beyond an applicant’s academics.
+Here is the complete application checklist for ASU Law School

 To learn who you are beyond your academics, ASU Law School requires a two-page personal statement sharing any details you think will give the committee a more comprehensive picture of you and what you can contribute to their community.